 It’s a small thing, but the students really enjoy these little details.

-4 – A Small American Flag
+4 – A Small American Flag (or Canadian Flag)

 A Canadian flag or UK flag is fine too if you’re from those countries.
 The ideal flag should be small, you don’t want to get a flag that would fit on a flag pool.
 Just something small and hand held.